mantidproject/mantid/docs/source/release/v4.2.0/diffraction.rst

 - :ref:`SaveHKL <algm-SaveHKL>` now saves the tbar and transmission values for shapes and materials provided by :ref:`SetSample <algm-SetSample>`.
 - :ref:`SelectCellOfType <algm-SelectCellOfType>` and :ref:`SelectCellWithForm <algm-SelectCellWithForm>` now return the transformation matrix
+- :ref:`IndexPeaks <algm-IndexPeaks>` now has options to enter modulation vectors and additional information required for satellite peak indexing.
+As a result :ref:`IndexPeaksWithSatellites <algm-IndexPeaksWithSatellites>` has been deprecated and will be removed in a future release.

 Bug Fixes
 #########

-- :ref:`IndexPeaksWithSatellites <algm-IndexPeaksWithSatellites>` & :ref:`IndexPeaks <algm-IndexPeaks>` have been fixed
+- :ref:`IndexPeaks <algm-IndexPeaks>` has been fixed
-  so that they correctly report the number of main & satellite reflections that have been indexed.
+  so that it correctly reports the number of main & satellite reflections that have been indexed.
 Also, if a satellite peak cannot be indexed its HKL is reset to 000 rather than accidentally setting it to the HKL of the main reflection.

 Imaging